Statute Approved by We Are AGM September 2017

 10.4 A list of candidates to these elections shall be published and a notice is to be issued to all members informing them of the time and place where voting will be held

-10.6 If five or less nominations for the executive board are received by the deadline, then nominations can be received up till the start of the AGM.
+10.6 If six or less nominations for the executive board are received by the deadline, then nominations can be received up till the start of the AGM.

 10.8 Those members who are unable to attend an AGM will be able to vote by proxy, provided that the proxy is sent in and acknowledged up to 24 hours before the start of the AGM.
 Any member may hold no more than one member’s proxy.